ev3dev-lang-java/ev3dev-lang-java/docs/adr/adr-logging-support.md

 displayed on the brick display only.
 On the other hand, this might be intentional, in which case you should use `System.out`.

-The library follow some Best practices in the software industry and use the dependency SLF4J (Simple Logging Facade for Java).
+Also, to align with the best practises in the software industry, we integrated support for SLF4J (Simple Logging Facade for Java).

 The Simple Logging Facade for Java (SLF4J) serves as a simple facade or abstraction for various logging frameworks (e.g. java.util.logging, logback, log4j) allowing the end user to plug in the desired logging framework at deployment time.

-The library uses SLF4J in the whole project and later the user has to choose the final implementation.
-In the example, the development use Logback but any user could use any logging framework.
+The library uses SLF4J in the whole project, but the user has to choose the final implementation.
+In the example, the development uses Logback but users can choose any other compatible logging framework.

-For testing purposes, enable traces is a good practice but for production projects try to disable some levels.
+For testing purposes, enabling traces is a good practice, but for production builds you might want to disable some levels.
-Generate many traces in your logs impact in your performance.
+Generating too many tracing output creates a measurable impact on the program performance.

 ## Links